 \begin{remark}[correlation in the Klotz model] The correlation coefficient for two successive executions is $\frac{\lambda - x}{1-x}{\bf 1}_{0\leqslant x<1} + {\bf 1}_{x=1}$.
-This defines the 3 correlation types: {\bf i)} when $x=\lambda$, the Klotz model reduces to independent execution outcomes; {\bf ii)} when $\lambda>x$, clustering of execution outcomes tends to occur more often (e.g. bursts of failures) -- this is positive correlation; and {\bf iii)} when $\lambda<x$, outcomes of the executions tend to alternate more often, between failure and success -- this is negative correlation. \end{remark}
+This defines 3 correlation types: {\bf i)} when $x=\lambda$, the model exhibits independent execution outcomes; {\bf ii)} when $\lambda>x$, execution outcomes tend to cluster more often (e.g. bursts of failures) -- positive correlation; and {\bf iii)} when $\lambda<x$, execution outcomes tend to alternate more often, between failure and success -- negative correlation. \end{remark}